stajichlab/tutorials/docs/Viz/JBrowse_Basics.md

 Now navigate to the web with you link based on your username and folder.

-You can see a working version of JBrowse2 hosted on this example [github hosted site for SARS-CoV-2](https://stajichlab.github.io/tutorial_JB2/SARS-CoV-2/)
+You can see a working version of JBrowse2 hosted on this example [github hosted site for SARS-CoV-2](https://stajichlab.github.io/tutorial_JB2/SARS-CoV-2/).

+Note you cannot really host large genomes or files here as github limits to files ~50Mb and smaller.
+So this is is merely an example.